-That painful moniker is just a portent of the three -- oops, I mean 3hree -- hours’ dull throbbing pain to be had in “The 3hree Musketeers,” a long-gestating musical hellbent on making the Frank Wildhorn canon look like an oasis of vivid personality.
+That painful moniker is just a portent of the three — oops, I mean 3hree — hours’ dull throbbing pain to be had in “The 3hree Musketeers,” a long-gestating musical hellbent on making the Frank Wildhorn canon look like an oasis of vivid personality.
 Too generic in character to rate as a guilty-pleasure disaster, this U.S. premiere (following umpteen revisions and workshops) is truly creamed corn — with unappetizing looks, pre-chewed texture and bland taste to match.
 Music-theater pap can indeed sell, but in this instance there isn’t even a viable tail wagging the dog.

 General cluelessness is apparent even before the evening officially begins, as commedia-masked ensemble players execute some tepid clowning and acrobatics (with de rigueur audience participation) while patrons take seats.
 In a cute but entirely irrelevant touch, the last aud member reluctantly dragged onstage turns out — after he’s suited up and houselights dim — to be our D’Artagnan (Jim Stanek).